Coronary artery disease: Pathophysiology

-Microvascular angina is a type of angina pectoris in which chest pain and chest discomfort occur without signs of blockages in the larger coronary arteries of their hearts when an angiogram (coronary angiogram) is being performed.
+Microvascular angina is a type of angina pectoris in which chest pain and chest discomfort occur without signs of blockages in the larger coronary arteries when an angiogram (coronary angiogram) is being performed.

 The exact cause of microvascular angina is unknown.
 Explanations include microvascular dysfunction or epicardial atherosclerosis.
 For reasons that are not well understood, females are more likely than males to have it; however, hormones and other risk factors unique to females may play a role.